isc-projects/isc-dnssec-guide/doc/signing.rst

    picks it up.

 4. *Revoke:* This sets the date on which the key is to be revoked.
-After that date, the key is flagged as revoked.
-It is still included in the zone and used to sign it.
+After that date, the key is flagged as revoked, although it is still included in the zone and used to sign it.
 This is used to notify validating resolvers that this key is about to be removed or retired from the zone.
 (This state is not used in normal day-to-day operations.
 See